Norman Sterry

-Norman Sedgwick Sterry (July 8, 1878 – February 3, 1971) was an American lawyer and football player.
+Norman Sedgwick Sterry (July 8, 1878 – February 3, 1971) was an American lawyer and college football player.
 He represented movie stars and prominent persons as a lawyer in Los Angeles and successfully represented Major League Baseball in the case that resulted in the United States Supreme Court's exemption of baseball from the antitrust laws.
 As a law student at the University of Michigan, Sterry played at the halfback and end positions on the Michigan Wolverines football teams from 1900 to 1902.

 Early years

 Sterry was born in Emporia, Kansas in 1878, the son of Clinton Norman Sterry (1843–1903) and Lousie Augusta Slocum.
 He was educated in the public schools in Kansas.
 In 1892, his father, who was an attorney, became the general attorney for the Santa Fe Railroad in the region west of Albuquerque.
 In October 1896, at age 18, Sterry moved with his family to Los Angeles.
-At the time of the 1900 United States Census, Sterry was listed as a student living with his parents at 2607 Wilshire Boulevard in Los Angeles.
 He had two younger sisters, Nora and Ruth, and a younger brother, Philip.

 Sterry received his further education at Meaney's Private School for Boys and the University of New Mexico.